 A 2018 study virtually replicated these results, finding a 3.9% increase in the bench press for reps when listening to self-selected “motivational music” but no increase in the single rep bench press.

 A recent study further explored music tempo and its effect on strength for reps.
 Ten college-aged men were tested in knee extension strength on two occasions, separated by a week.
 They either listened to instrumental, fast-tempo music (137-160 beats per minute) or exercised in silence.
-Listening to music increased maximal power output by 12.5% over no music and the electromyographic fatigue threshold (the intensity one can maintain before reaching failure) by a whopping 26%.
+Listening to the music increased maximal power output by 12.5% over no music and the electromyographic fatigue threshold (the intensity one can maintain before reaching failure) by a whopping 26%.
 There were no significant differences in the heart rates or post-exercise ratings of perceived exertion between the music and no-music groups.

 A couple of caveats about the previous study: 10 is a small sample size, and listening to fast tempo music wasn’t compared to the effects of listening to slower or even faster music.
 Therefore, it’s difficult to conclude 137-160 bpm is the sweet spot.
 We look forward to further research.

 Keep listening to music.
-Keep listening to your own personal “motivational music,” whether that’s hip-hop, metal, classical, country, or whatever best helps you grind out those toughest reps.
+Keep listening to your own personal “motivational music,” whether that’s hip-hop, metal, country, or whatever best helps you grind out those toughest reps.
 But also consider music tempo.
 We’re not asking you to change your musical taste.
 It’s important that you listen to the songs that inspire you.

 However, even with our caveats, take note of the recent study with the 137-160 bpm music.
 That’s fast.
-People have a preferred tempo of 120-130 (see chart above), which aligns with walking and applause.
+People have a preferred tempo of 120-130, which aligns with walking and applause.
 But you may want to crank up the rhythm for your hardest, higher rep sets, activities like sled-pushing, or the high-intensity segments of HIIT cardio.
 A lot of modern hip-hop (60-100 bpm, on average) is more conducive to chilling out than amping up.
 Rock and roll and metal, especially, can be at any pace, but thrash metal comes in at 150+ beats per minute.
 Techno and trance average 120-140 bpm, but regularly go much faster, and speedcore is as fast as its name suggests (300-1000+ bpm).
 Again, it’s a matter of personal taste, and a fast song you hate will likely only be a distraction and less effective than a slower song you love.
 But keep an open mind.
 Try adding more beats per minute to see if it helps you eke out more reps per set.